LLNL/axom/src/axom/core/docs/sphinx/core_utilities.rst

 variations on ``clamp`` (ensure a variable is restricted to a given range) and ``swap`` (exchange the values of two variables).
 There are also functions for testing values with tolerances, such as ``isNearlyEqual`` and ``isNearlyEqualRelative``.
+These are provided since they work in device (GPU) kernel code, wheras C++ standard library routines do not.
 There is also ``processAbort``, to gracefully exit an application.
-For details on all these, please see the API documentation.
+For details, please see the `Axom Core API Documentation <../../../../doxygen/html/coretop.html>`_.